Liffey Swim: History

-The first Liffey Swim took place on the 22 July 1920.
+The first Liffey Swim took place on 22 July 1920.
 Bernard Fagan was the first to organise the race.
 Fagan was a swimmer and became the city analyst for Dublin Corporation in 1923.
 The race was swum at high tide when there were fewer pollutants.
 The first Liffey Swim had an entry of 28 male swimmers and was won by J.J.
-Kennedy with Bernard Fagan himself coming in third.
-Fagan's son Jack Fagan later won the Liffey Swim in 1951.
+Kennedy, with Bernard Fagan himself coming in third.
+Fagan's son, Jack Fagan, later won the Liffey Swim in 1951.
 During the 1930s, 40s and early 50s the Liffey Swim attracted large crowds.
-The race has not changed length from being a distance of one and 1/2 mi but the start and finish points have changed.
+The race has not changed length from being a distance of one and 1/2 mi, but the start and finish points have changed.
 The race originally started at Victoria Quay, from a Guinness Barge and finished at Burgh Quay.
-In 1991 the first ladies race was introduced and in the early 1990s the race was moved 400 yards down river to start beside the Civic Offices and to finish opposite the Custom House.
+In 1991 the first women's race was introduced and in the early 1990s the race was moved 400 yards down river to start beside the Civic Offices and to finish opposite the Custom House.

 The 2009 Liffey Swim was the 90th edition of the race and saw electronic timing used for the first time.

 One of the earliest Liffey Swims was portrayed in the Jack B. Yeats 1923 painting entitled The Liffey Swim, which won him the silver medal for Painting at the Art competitions at the 1924 Summer Olympics.
 The painting and the Olympic medal can now be viewed in the National Gallery of Ireland.
 The 100th Liffey Swim was held in 2019.
-The 2020 Liffey Swim was to have marked the 100th anniversary of the inaugural race but was cancelled due to the COVID-19 pandemic.
+The 2020 Liffey Swim was to have marked the 100th anniversary of the inaugural race, but was cancelled due to the COVID-19 pandemic.